 Organic growth research consistently names Reddit, alongside basic SEO and Twitter threads, as one of the first channels a startup should validate messaging on before it has budget for paid acquisition.
 Unlike a Product Hunt launch, which is a single day of attention, a genuine Reddit presence compounds: threads keep surfacing in search and in AI answers long after the day you posted.

 That is exactly the compounding effect MediaFast is built to help you build, as the execution layer for finding the right subreddits and contributing without getting banned.
-Reddit is also one of the most-cited sources for the assistants answering these questions, at 11.3% of ChatGPT citations and close to 46.7% of Perplexity's top citations, so early Reddit presence feeds directly into later AI-search discoverability.
+Reddit can also supply first-hand context for AI answers, so honest participation may support later AI-search discoverability, but the outcome varies by engine and query.
 If you want the mechanics, our guides on getting your first users and marketing your SaaS go deeper.

 Illustrative composites built from the retrieval patterns above, not real transcripts from any single chat.